signetlabdei/lorawan/README.md

 ### Prerequisites ###

-To run simulations using this module, you will need to install ns-3.
-If you are on Ubuntu/Debian/Mint you can install the minimal required packages as follows (note that `ccache` is not strictly necessary; we'll comment on that further below):
+To run simulations using this module, you first need to install ns-3.
+If you are on Ubuntu/Debian/Mint, you can install the minimal required packages as follows:

 ```bash
 sudo apt install g++ python3 cmake ninja-build git ccache
 ```
 Otherwise please directly refer to the [prerequisites section of the ns-3 installation page](https://www.nsnam.org/wiki/Installation#Prerequisites).

+> Note: While the `ccache` package is not strictly required, it is highly recommended.
+It can significantly enhance future compilation times by saving tens of minutes, albeit with a higher disk space cost of approximately 5GB.
+This disk space usage can be eventually reduced through a setting.

+Then, you need to:
-Then you need to clone the ns-3 codebase, clone this repository inside the `src` directory therein, and checkout the latest ns-3 version supported by this module.
+1. Clone the ns-3 codebase,
+2. Clone this repository inside the `src` directory therein, and
+3. Checkout the latest ns-3 version supported by this module.

 You can use the following all-in-one command:

 ```bash
 git clone https://gitlab.com/nsnam/ns-3-dev.git && cd ns-3-dev &&